KarlTaal/Coders-Strike-Back/README.md

 My idea was following:
 Ingore the SHIELD opportunity and do not use it at all, because the info that my pod will deactive for 3 turns after that kind a scared me.
 Attack opponent with BOOST instead when suitable.
 I implemented that functionality with one very long and and ugly if clause when to BOOST towards the enemy pod.
 I aimed the situtation where both our pods are thrusting to checkpoint at full speed.
 Now when the enemy pod is slightly ahead of me and I have BOOST to use then I BOOST towards the enemy pod hoping to knock it off the course and ideal scenario would be that I will pass the checkpoint but enemy's pod will be knocked away without going through the checkpoint.
 That worked like a charm!
 I got first place in leaderboard and got promoted to the Gold League!

+## Gold league and further
+Sadly because of the school assignments and midterm exams, I did not have time to deal with the Gold league.
+Altough I had very clear picture in my head what should I do in the Gold league.
+From this point the inputs changed trastically and I had much more knowledge about the behaviour of the race.
+Like I did in previous leagues, I could have also implemented heuristic aproach here, but as I confirmed from the forums, then it was not the best solution for Gold League.
+Probably one of the best ideas in Gold league would have been implementing genetic algorithm since it was possible to simulate the outcomes of next moves if the given input data would have been used properly.
+Since I have debugged one genetic algorithm in the course called "Software Testing" I know how the genetic algorithms work and I find this approach to be very interesting.
+Hopefully I can soon return to the CodinGame site and implement my awesome ideas.